 Peak Fishing Season

 Peak fishing season out of Homer, Alaska is May – September.
 The weather tends to be most predictable during the summer months, which allows us flexibility in traveling to a variety of fishing grounds.
-As we progress towards the end of August and into September winds tend to come up with the upcoming winter season.
+As we progress towards the end of August and into September winds tend to pick up with the upcoming winter season.
 We are still out fishing, but we do on occasion have weather days this time of year.
-We always keep a boat in the water and fish year round for king salmon and crab during the winter months.
+We also fish year round for king salmon and crab during the winter months.

 Fishing Season By Month

 May is really the kickoff for our peak fishing season!
 All our boats are in the water at this point and we are gearing up for a full summer season of fishing.
 In May, you can expect to catch king salmon, halibut and rockfish.
 Weather is usually starting to warm up and predictably calmer than fall/winter months.
 There is plenty of beautiful scenery in addition to the fishing.
 It is not uncommon to see whales, puffins, eagles, sea otters, seals and sea lions while cruising to the fishing grounds.

 June is the start of peak summer fishing in Homer, Alaska.
 King salmon, halibut and rockfish are the primary targeted species.
 An occasional pink or chum salmon might come up starting mid June.
 Pink salmon are actually excellent table fare when prepared fresh or smoked, they don’t hold up well to being frozen.
 Whales are a common sighting in June and are often playful this time of year.

 July is prime time for fishing and weather, it is always our first month to fully book year after year.
 Lingcod opens July 1 and silvers usually start running in mid July to add to the mix of what is being caught.
 We are still catching kings, halibut and rockfish this time of year.